OpenGHz/Imitate-All/policies/common/detr/README.md

-This part of the codebase is modified from DETR https://github.com/facebookresearch/detr under APACHE 2.0.
+This part of the codebase is modified from policies.common.detr. https://github.com/facebookresearch/detr under APACHE 2.0.

     @article{Carion2020EndtoEndOD,
       title={End-to-End Object Detection with Transformers},